-With Board approval of the recommendation, staff will prepare and the Chief Executive Officer will execute the necessary agreement(s) to further the final transfer of the Metro Gold Line Phase I project to the LACMTA and outline our working relationship with the Phase II extension.
+With Board approval of the recommendation(s), staff will prepare and the Chief Executive Officer will execute the necessary agreement(s) to further the final transfer of the Metro Gold Line Phase I project to the LACMTA and outline our working relationship with the Construction Authority to clarify the LACMTA's role in the construction of the Phase II extension.
 Staff will keep the Board apprised as to the progress made in executing the agreement(s).